-A Power-on Reset pulse is generated on-chip when VDD rise is detected (in the range of 1.5V - 2.1V).
-To take advantage of the POR, just enable the internal MCLR feature.
-This will eliminate external RC components usually needed to create a Power-on Reset.
+A Power-on Reset pulse is generated on-chip when a VDD rise is detected (in the range of 1.5V - 2.1V).
+Enable the internal MCLR feature to eliminate external RC components usually needed to create a Power-on Reset.
 A maximum rise time for VDD is specified.
 See Electrical Specifications for details.
-For a slow rise time, see Figure 12-6.
+For a long rise time, enable external MCLR function and use circuit as shown in Figure 12-5.

-Two delay timers, (PWRT on OST), have been provided which hold the device in reset after a POR (dependent upon device configuration) so that all operational parameters have been met prior to releasing the device to resume/begin normal operation.
+Two delay timers, (PWRT on OST), have been provided which hold the device in RESET after a POR (dependent upon device configuration) so that all operational parameters have been met prior to releasing the device to resume/begin normal operation.

-When the device starts normal operation (exits the reset condition), device operating parameters (voltage, frequency, temperature,...) must be met to ensure operation.
-If these conditions are not met, the device must be held in reset until the operating conditions are met.
-Brown-out Reset may be used to meet the startup conditions, or if necessary an external POR circuit may be implemented to delay end of reset for as long as needed.
+When the device starts normal operation (exits the RESET condition), device operating parameters (voltage, frequency, temperature,...) must be met to ensure operation.
+If these conditions are not met, the device must be held in RESET until the operating conditions are met.
+Brown-out Reset may be used to meet the start-up conditions, or if necessary an external POR circuit may be implemented to delay end of RESET for as long as needed.

-FIGURE 12-6: EXTERNAL POWER-ON RESET CIRCUIT (FOR SLOW VDD RAMP)
+FIGURE 12-5: EXTERNAL POWER-ON RESET CIRCUIT (FOR SLOW VDD RAMP)

 - Note 1: External Power-on Reset circuit is required only if VDD power-up slope is too slow.
-The diode D helps discharge the capacitor quickly when VDD powers down. - 2: $R < 40 \text{ k}\Omega$ is recommended to make sure that voltage drop across R does not violate the device's electrical specification. - 3: R1 = 100Ω to 1 k Ω will limit any current flowing into \overline{MCLR} from external capacitor C in the event of $\overline{MCLR/VPP}$ pin breakdown due to Electrostatic Discharge (ESD) or Electrical Overstress (EOS).
+The diode D helps discharge the capacitor quickly when VDD powers down. - 2: $R < 40 \text{ k}\Omega$ is recommended to make sure that voltage drop across R does not violate the device's electrical specification. - 3: R1 = 100Ω to 1 k Ω will limit any current flowing into \overline{MCLR} from external capacitor C in the event of \overline{MCLR}/VPP pin breakdown due to Electrostatic Discharge (ESD) or Electrical Overstress (EOS). - 4: External MCLR must be enabled (MCLRE = 1).